r-lib/systemfonts/cran-comments.md

-Minor release with a bunch of new features for the whole font stack
+Patch release fixing a memory issue that was uncovered shortly after submitting 1.2.0

 ## revdepcheck results